 The philosophy underlying this gallery was “one truth, many paths”.
 Although I wasn’t sure about the “one truth” notion because I don’t trust my mind’s ability to know absolute truth, I could certainly see the “many paths” notion and it seemed to me that it was the path that was primary, not necessarily where it was going.
 As one followed the spiritual path, perhaps wisdom, if not truth, would be revealed.
 As I practiced myself, I also began to understand that I was mostly interested in the practices of the path, the orthopraxy, not the beliefs or philosophy.

-The Buddhist version was particularly helpful with its teachings about how to recognize suffering, the causes of suffering and how to stop suffering through the practices of the Eight Fold Path.
+The Buddhist version was particularly helpful with its teachings about how to recognize suffering, the causes of suffering and how to stop suffering through the practices of the ethics, mind training and the cultivation of wisdom.
 Although the Yoga Sutras are the primary resource for many of today’s yoga teachings, they were written well after the Buddha and incorporated many of his core principles.
 Gradually I came to consider the Pali Canon rather than the Yoga Sutras as at least as fundamental as the practice of Patanjali’s Yoga.
 The integration of these two paths became Bhavana Yoga.
 There are several practices described in the Yoga Sutras that merit inclusion on the path to Wisdom and although they were likely to have been practiced in Buddha’s six years of study with the yoga masters of the time, he either found them lacking in some way or he did not find them useful.
 In the case of the extreme ascetic practices, Buddha believed that the practices actually interfered with the release from suffering.
 It is not clear how many of the less austere practices were important in the mental training that led to his enlightenment so we would do well to explore those practices as well.

 Psychology and neurology have documented the benefit of some of the practices proposed in both Yoga and Buddhism.
 Bhavana Yoga includes the practices that are most consistent with the modern, scientific view of how to cultivate health and well being.
 We advocate ethical behavior, mindfulness and meditation, exercise and moderate eating for a healthy body and study for a healthy mind.